cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

    - The first time you run a blue/green deployment, you typically use instances that were already used in an in-place deployment.

 2. In an existing CodeDeploy application
-   - <font color=blue> create a blue/green deployment group </font>
+   - <font color=LightSlateBlue> create a blue/green deployment group </font>
-   - in addition to the options required for an in-place deployment, <font color=blue> specify the following </font>:
+   - in addition to the options required for an in-place deployment, <font color=LightSlateBlue> specify the following </font>:
      - The load balancer: routes traffic from original environment to replacement environment during the blue/green deployment process.
      - Whether to reroute traffic to the replacement environment immediately or wait to reroute it manually.
      - The rate at which traffic is routed to the replacement instances.